shovon/blog.salrahman.com/src/posts/monads-in-javascript.md

 Monads are a way to encapsulate a result of a computation.
 To extract it, a special "bind" operator is given a function to further transform that result and return another instance of a monad.

-It may seem that I'm referring generically closure, and I could, but monads also have "laws" that they naturally adhere to.
-Not saying these laws can't be preserved using closures, but I am saying that the concept is not exclusive to it.
+It may seem like I'm generically referring to closures, and I could, but monads also have "laws" that they naturally adhere to.
+Not saying these laws can't be preserved using closures, but I am saying that the concept is not exclusive to them.

 But before I even talk about monad laws, let's define a type that we can use to represent a monad.